 Your employee break room is for more than just coffee—learn how to turn it into a perk, too.

-As April is Stress Awareness Month, we turn a spotlight toward the place in an office where employees can create, meet, recharge, de-stress, stretch, or rest their eyes from the screen: the underappreciated employee break room.
-Not just for eating lunch and sneaking the last dregs from the coffee maker, the break room can be a key driver in improving corporate culture, morale, and productivity.
+The employee break room is not just for eating lunch and sneaking the last dregs from the coffee maker.
+The break room is a key driver in improving corporate culture, morale, and productivity.

 These days, it’s where employees can have more casual, non-work related conversations—say, about weekend plans—that they might hesitate to have in a designated workspace like an office or bullpen of cubicles.
 It’s a democratic space where everyone from the CEO to the receptionist can meet on equal ground, collaborate, get face time, hold a meeting, and get some play time in.
 In other words, re-examining your employee break room might be a worthy investment of time and resources.